shatners-bassoon/JOSS_test/README.md

 > **Note:** After selecting a filepath, the `CHECK` button in the experiment tab must be pressed again to ensure the filepath is valid.

-Example data for this demonstration script was generated using a dummy cell.
+Example data from this demonstration script was generated using a dummy cell.
 A schematic of the dummy cell and instructions for connecting it to the device are available at `examples/dummy_cell_schematic.png`.
 Example data files, along with screenshots of the GUI after each experiment, can be found in `examples/example_data`.

 ### Option 1: Run after installing the package